gmarciani/flink-app/README.md

     $socstream_home> bash query-1.sh

-The output is saved to **${FLINK_HOME}/log/\*.out**.
+The output is saved to **$path/to/the/project/out/query1**.

 ## Query 2
+The 2nd query requires a netcat session to be started:

+    $> ncat 127.0.0.1 9000 -l

+The 2nd query can be executed running:

+    $socstream_home> bash query-1.sh

+The output is saved to **$path/to/the/project/out/query1**.

+## Query 3
-The 2nd query requires a Kafka to be started.
+The 3rd query requires a Kafka to be started.
-First you need to create the Kafka topic `sample-topic-1`:
+First you need to create the Kafka topic `sample-topic-query-3`:

-    $kafka-home> bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sample-topic-1
+    $kafka-home> bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sample-topic-query-3

 Test the topic creation: